Liqueur

 Pro Tips

-- Ensure bottles are tightly sealed to prevent evaporation
+- Ensure bottle caps or corks are sealed tightly to prevent oxidation and evaporation

 Origin & Heritage